piotrmurach/finite_machine/README.md

 ### 2.6 target

-If you need to execute some external code in the context of the current state machine, pass that object as a first argument to `define` method.
+If you need to execute some external code in the context of the current state machine, pass that object as a first argument to `new` method.

 Assuming we have a simple `Car` class that holds an internal state whether the car's engine is on or off: